Patrick Eugene Prendergast: Execution

+At 12:30 PM, Prendergast's hearse containing the coffin departed from the jail.
+He was buried at Calvary Cemetery in Evanston, Illinois in an unmarked grave located next to his father's grave.

 Media depictions

 On occasion, Prendergast has been represented in film or fiction.
 In the 1991 made-for-TV movie Darrow, he was portrayed by New York-born actor Paul Klementowicz.
 Prendergast's story is one of the subplots in Erik Larson's 2003 best-selling non-fiction book The Devil in the White City.
+Patrick was also referenced in Watch Dogs during a city hotspot checkin in which you can visit the police station and briefly read about it.